Parsa-Rajabi/cmpt-276/docs/syllabus-package.md

 # Course Syllabus

-## Oh hey, nice to see you here 👋🏼

 Below is the official SFU-mandated Course Syllabus for CMPT 276.
 Additional details about the course are available on the [course website](https://canvas.sfu.ca/courses/79650).